-[6006] Requirement: Each crewmember shall complete a resting ECG prior to launch to
+[6006] Requirement: Each crewmember shall complete a resting ECG prior to launch to provide a baseline study.

 Rationale: A 12-lead electrocardiogram (ECG) is used to establish a baseline study for comparison with subsequent studies obtained in-flight and post-flight.